laravel/spark-docs/billing.md

             'First', 'Second', 'Third'
         ]);

+<a name="charging-teams-per-member"></a>
+### Charging Teams Per Member

+If your application uses teams, you may charge your users based on how many users they add to a team.
+When a team member is added or removed from a team, Spark will automatically update the subscription's "quantity" on Stripe or Braintree.
+To configure this style of billing, the `booted` method of your `SparkServiceProvider` should look like the following:

+    Spark::useStripe()->noCardUpFront()->teamTrialDays(10);

+    Spark::chargeTeamsPerMember();

+    Spark::teamPlan('Basic', 'team-basic')
+        ->price(10)
+        ->features([
+            'First', 'Second', 'Third'
+        ]);

 <a name="custom-per-seat-targets"></a>
 ### Custom Per Seat Targets

 Next, let's take a look at at charging per a custom target.
 In this example, let's assume you are building project management software and you would like to charge your customers per project.
-You can get started by adding the following line to the `booted` method of your `SparkServiceProvider`:
+First, you should call the `chargePerSeat` method within the `booted` method of the `SparkServiceProvider`:

-    Spark::chargePerSeat('Projects');
+    Spark::chargePerSeat('Projects', function ($user) {
+        return $user->projects()->count();
+    });

+The `chargePerSeat` method accepts two arguments: the name of the item you are charging for and a Closure that calculates the total number of items attached to the user.
+If you would like to charge teams per seat, you may use the `chargeTeamsPerSeat` method:

+    Spark::chargeTeamsPerSeat('Projects', function ($team) {
+        return $team->projects()->count();
+    });

 Next, you will need to call the `addSeat` / `removeSeat` methods from the relevant places in your application.
-Specifically, you will need to call them when your users create or delete projects.
-The `addSeat` method will "increment" your subscription plan's "quantity" and the `removeSeat` method will "decrement" the subscription plan's quantity:
+So, for this example, you would call these methods when your users create or delete projects.
+The `addSeat` method will "increment" your subscription plan's quantity and the `removeSeat` method will "decrement" the subscription plan's quantity:

     $user->addSeat();